AlexHoorn/PrimateObservationsOntology/README.md

 1.clone the repository and install the requirements.
 2. Make sure GraphDB (or any similar Knowledge Graph hosting server) is installed and running properly on your system.

 3. Import our complete ontology from the directory root/ontology, with the name "primate_taxonomy.ttl" into your active GraphDB repository.

 4. Change "sparql_endpoint : sparql_endpoint_address" in app/config.yaml to "sparql_endpoint : YOUR_LOCAL_SPARQL_REPO_ADDRESS".
 In GraphDB, this address can be found in Setup->Repositories tab.
 5. Install the required python dependences in your python installation/virtual environment using app/requirements.txt.

 Example Syntax : pip install -r requirements.txt

 6. Voila!
 Run the app from the terminal using "streamlit run app.py" in the app directory.

 Method 2(use Docker):

-1. install docker and initialize docker
+1. install docker and initialize docker.
-2. clone this repository
+2. clone this repository.(if app's load speed is too low,you can also use graphDB and change sparql_endpoint_address" in app/config.yaml )
 3. build image (there is . in the end of this command)
 ```shell script
 docker build -t streamlitapp:latest .